 AllegroGraph is a graph database developed to store RDF (Resource Description Framework) triples.
 It is a fully transactional OLTP database that stores data structured in graphs rather than in tables.

 - Semantic entity-event data modeling

-Unlike conventional relational databases or simple property graph databases, AllegroGraph implements a combination of document and graph technologies such as SON, JSON-LD, RDF, OWL to process data with contextual and conceptual intelligence.
+Unlike conventional relational databases or simple property graph databases, AllegroGraph implements a combination of document and graph technologies such as SON, JSON-LD, RDF, and OWL to process data with contextual and conceptual intelligence.

-Best for: Analyzing dynamic network change and lifecycles
+Best for analyzing dynamic network change and lifecycles

 Commetrix is a dynamic network visualization and analysis software that provides easy exploratory yet comprehensive access to network data.
 It allows you to read all sources of accessible network data, such as authorship or business process networks.

 The tool combines dynamic text mining, graphic visualization, and various filter algorithms to help you cope with large heterogeneous networks.
-It can efficiently evaluate the evolving patterns of electronic communication, including voice over IP, instant messaging, and email.
+It can efficiently evaluate the evolving patterns of electronic communication, including voice-over IP, instant messaging, and email.

 - Renders 2D and 3D networks of communication